The primary hypotheses under test are that alcohol dependent subjects treated with

 - Trial ID:

 - Male or female volunteers, 18-65 years of age

-- Meets DSM-IV criteria for current alcohol dependence
+- Meets Diagnostic and Statistical Manual of Mental Disorders Fourth Addition (DSM-IV) criteria for current alcohol dependence

 - Subjects will not be seeking treatment because the medication studies are not treatment trials